cobobc/cob_MilestonePJ_4/README.md

     *   This page provides the user with all the beats they have added to the bag, the price, and an option to remove the item from the bag.
     *   The page also provides the total cost and options to proceed to checkout or go back for more beats.
-    *   For desktop, the beats info appear in a table with the info spread across the row and the check out (and total) appears at the bottom of the page.
-    *   For tablet, the total and checkout options appear at the top of the page.
-The beat imag, price and remove option appear on the left column and the right column on the same row displays the beat name and audio.
-    *   For mobile, the tablet view is condensed into one single column.
     *   A jump back to the top of the page button is provided in the bottom right of the page for good UX.

 *   Checkout page